jokerinya/fsopen-part8/library-frontend/README.md

 ## 8.24: Subscriptions - client, part 1

 Start using subscriptions in the client, and subscribe to `bookAdded`.
 When new books are added, notify the user.
 Any method works.
 For example, you can use the `window.alert` function.

+## 8.25: Subscriptions - client, part 2

+Keep the application's view updated when the server notifies about new books.
+You can test your implementation by opening the app in two browser tabs and adding a new book in one tab.
+Adding the new book should update the view in both tabs.